 Postscript: I moped around for a while after the girls left Rome.
 Then, a few days later, I met Sharon L. from St. Paul, Minnesota and was in love again.
 She was a genuine beauty – and sweet.
 I followed her and her female friend to Germany – with their permission, mind you.
 We were to take a boat trip down the Rhine together, but our signals got crossed and I ended up on a boat full of non-English speaking Japanese tourist with a German crew.
 I can’t swear to the exact number, but I bet I ended up in at least a thousand different photographs destined for Japanese albums.
 They seemed far more interested in taking my picture than in the castles which lined the hilltops.
 Note that in those days I wasn’t so photo-phobic.
 Besides, my pics were going to be in Japan and I didn’t know anyone there at the time.
 Did I mention all of the beer I drank that morning?
 No?
 Well, I did.
 My share and much of theirs, too.

 The Mafia and la mia famiglia -Below are mug shots of Al Capone.
-I never met the guy, nor did any of my relatives as far as I know, but my immediate family was profoundly affected by mob activities as I explain below.
-It’s a amazing story.
+I never met the guy, nor did any of my relatives as far as I know, but my immediate family was profoundly affected by mob activities, as I explain below.
+It’s an amazing story.
 It certainly changed the course of my life – even to this day.

 Around the time I left for UCLA my father left his employer and started his own business.
 He raised the money from friends and banks and knowing that I would never join him brought in a young man he knew and made him president of this new enterprise.
 They sold stereos, televisions and other electronic equipment.
 But, first you need to know more about my father.
 He liked everybody, everybody except his immediate family and the Japanese.
 He rarely said a bad word about anyone.
 He was the only person I have ever known who could be friends with both a Black Panther and a Klan member at the same time.
 He knew and liked many of the city’s Mafioso, but was also on first name terms with the local sheriff, FBI agents and tons of police.
 He liked everyone from murderers to saints and this made him particularly vulnerable to schemers and pleaders.
 More than anything he wanted to be liked.